GowthamSelvaraj123/React-MediCare-Static-site/README.md

         <h2>Usage</h2>
         <p>This project can be used as a starting point for developing static websites using ReactJS and Bootstrap.
 It is especially useful for healthcare-related projects but can be adapted for other industries as well.
 Explore the codebase to understand how React components are structured and how Bootstrap is used for styling.</p>

-        <h2>Contributing</h2>
-        <p>Contributions are welcome!
-If you have any suggestions or improvements, feel free to submit a pull request.</p>

         <h2>License</h2>
         <p>This project is licensed under the MIT License.
 See the <a href="LICENSE">LICENSE</a> file for more details.</p>
     </div>